Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Introduction

 This work is structured as follows: in Section \ref{S2} we outline how the dark matter density profile around the PBH is calculated, we follow, in particular, the recent improved treatment of Boudaud {\em et al.}~\cite{Boudaud:2021irr}.
 Subsequently, in Section \ref{S4} we continue to examine the important impacts of dark matter interactions on the halo profile which goes beyond the analysis of \cite{Boudaud:2021irr}.
 We compare the resulting profiles to other treatments in the literature finding general consistency.
 In Section \ref{S5} we derive the limits on dark matter annihilation in the PBH halo for thermal dark matter with annihilation cross section which are either $s$, $p$, or $d$ wave, i.e.~velocity independent or suppressed by factors of $v^2$ or $v^4$.
 We interpret these bounds on dark matter annihilation in terms of a limit on $f_{\rm PBH}$, the fraction abundance of PBH contributions to $\Omega_{\rm DM}$.
 In Section \ref{S6} we re-examine the $p$-wave scenario with the more realistic assumption that the $s$-wave component is non-zero, but suppressed, and show that this can have a significant impact on the results.
-We present some concluding remarks in Section \ref{S7}, and the Appendices include discussions on the potential impact of dark matter self interactions on the halo profile, and an example model of $d$-wave annihilating dark matter.
+We present some concluding remarks in Section \ref{S7}.
+The Appendices include discussions on the potential impact of dark matter self interactions, an example model of $d$-wave annihilating dark matter, and a comparison to earlier studies.